SkyeVault/aryncore-mcp/manual.md

-# aryncore-mcp — Instruction Manual
+# aryncore-mcp Instruction Manual

-This manual covers everything needed to configure your router, run your AI models with Ollama, and use ArynCore as a modular command center.
+This manual covers everything needed to configure your router, run your AI models with Ollama, and use ArynCore as a modular command center. from the Forge GPU serve

 ---